kensmosis/BuildABook/README.md

 * Individual item:  The machinery under-the-covers turns out to be a little roundabout, but it works.  `RunitemMake.py` extracts the info for the specified piece from `stories_status.txt`.
 It then outsources the build to `Makefile.indiv`, passing the extracted info via environment variables. `Makefile.indiv` then does a series of steps.
 First, it converts the source file to a "core" `.tex` file via a no-frills `pandoc` conversion.
 It then calls `GenInputs.py` in a special mode which produces a single-item entry as in the collection `inputlist.tex` file.
 This calls a latex macro with all the relevant parameters from the status file.
 The wrapper thus produced has as the input-file parameter, the core latex file.
 We then run `pandoc` on the dummy markdown file using `KenLatexTemplate.item.pandoc` (and using `sed` to deal with some `pandoc` idiosyncrasies).
 The resulting full `.tex` file inputs the wrapper `.tex` file which (via the relevant macro) then inputs the core `.tex` file.
 The full `.tex` file then is compiled to a `.pdf` via `pdflatex` (run twice to get the page numbers right).

+## Details of status.txt file format

+The "status" file (`stories_status.txt` and `novel_status.txt` in our examples) is the control file for a book.
+It can contain custom fields for the purposes of organization or to produce subtitles or other elements of the output.
+The following describes the `status.txt` format and constraints.
+"Unit" refers to an individual source file (a chapter or poem, etc).

+* The file is tab-delimited.
+* Anything after a `#` is ignored.
+* Blank lines are ignored.
+* Special lines begin with `@`  (which means entry names should not)
+* `@PRE` is a file prefix for the source files (ex.  "story_" if the files are "story_blue.md", etc).
+If used multiple times, a given prefix carries forward until the next one is declared.
+* `@SUFF` is a file suffix for the source files (ex. "tex" or "md").
+A dot automatically inserted (for nonblank suffixes only).
+If used multiple times, a given suffix carries forward until the next one is declared.
+* `@HEAD` lists the field names (other than the 1st, which is the reference name).
+Mandatory and once per file.
+Must precede the `@BOOK` line.
+* `@BOOK` is the book name, the one referenced in various scripts.
+A given file can contain multiple books (though this generally is discouraged).
+All books must have the same `@HEAD` line, so this won't work with books which require different sets of fields.
+Basically, it is useful for books of the same type, subdividing an existing book, or keeping a bunch of units in reserve (ex in a dummy book).
+* Each `@BOOK` entry starts a new book with the referenced name.
+It is followed by unit entries until the next book (or the end of the file).
+* Each entry is tab-delimited.
+The first field is a name.
+It is used for reference, so it is highly advisable not to have spaces or special characters in the source file names.
+The source file is `$PRE$NAME[.$SUFF]` where `$PRE` and `$SUFF` are the prefix and suffix (if any) in place when the entry is reached.
+* Entries in different books can have the same name (though obviously only if the actual files differ due to differing suffixes or prefixes).
+However, it is advisable to keep things unambiguous by avoiding this.
+* There are a few mandatory reserved fieldnames:  `Type`, `Status`, and `Title` in general and, for collections only, `Format`.
+* `Status` is a list of chars representing progress.
+This is used in `Status.py`.
+The codes have specific meanings (see `ReadStatus.py` for details): `W`= written, `1`= round-one edits, `P`= proofread, `A`= proofread edits applied.
+* `Title` is the chapter title as rendered in the text.
+It may have spaces, and capitalization matters.
+* `Type` is used only for novels.
+For collections just set it to `C` for every entry.
+For novels it means the following (note: the `=` is not part of the code):
+  	- `C`= New Chapter.
+The first unit of a novel-style book must be of type `C`.
+	- `S`= New Section within existing chapter.
+Depending on choices in `AssembleBook.py` and `EbookBuild.py`, this may involve a separaing flourish.
+	- `I`= No separation.
+Use this when you want to split a file for organizational purposes but with no visible effect on the book.
+* `Format` is a field specific to collections.
+It is managed primarily in `GenInputs.py`, but referenced in `EbookBuild.py` and several collection-related scripts.
+The value is a :-delimited list of flags as follows (note: the `=` is not part of the code).
+Every entry must have one of `D1`, `D2`, or `S`.
+The rest are optional (though it is advisable to explicitly include one of `P`, `F`, `C`, rather than rely on the default `F`).
+	- `D1`=    Upper half of two-piece page.
+Must be followed by a D2 entry.
+	- `D2`=    Lower half of two-piece page.
+Must be preceded by a D1 entry.
+	- `S`=		Single piece on 1+ pages.
+This is the most common case.
+	- `Ln.m`=	Set the linespread for the piece to n.m  (ex. `L1.1`).
+Default is `1.35`.
+You may want to use `1.15` for stories if you find this a bit wide.
+Useful if you need to fit an extra line or two on a page, since small changes are not visually obvious.
+Ignored in drafts and ebooks.
+	- `P`=		Poem format (no indents, no space between pars, stanzas are explicitly marked by user and result in a blank line).
+	- `C`=		Story format (indents, no space between pars).
+	- `F`=		Flash fiction format (no indents, blank line between pars).
+This is the default.
+* No value in any field of any entry may be left blank.
+I.e., use some code like `---` to denote "not set".
+There is *one* exception, however.
+For collections only, if `Title` is the last field, it may be left blank.
+In that case, the title is inferred from the name (the 1st field) by capitalizing its 1st letter.
+Note that the prefix and suffix are not included here.
+If the first field is "foo", the inferred title will be "Foo".
+This can be handy if most of the titles are the same as the names.
+* The item names referenced in `make item` are in the first field.
+* Note: there is no reason a novel and collection can't coexist in the same status file.
+However, the `Format` field would have to be populated for all entries.
+Since the novel doesn't care about it, 'S' for its entries would work.